-Oncology: Erwinaze/Erwinase, a treatment for patients with acute lymphoblastic leukemia, or ALL, who have developed sensitivity to E. coli-derived asparaginase, and other products, including products for oncology supportive care;
+Oncology: Erwinaze, called Erwinase in markets outside the United States, a treatment for patients with acute lymphoblastic leukemia, or ALL, who have developed sensitivity to E. coli-derived asparaginase, and other products, including products for oncology supportive care;

-Pain: Prialt® (ziconotide) intrathecal infusion, the only non-opioid intrathecal analgesic indicated for the management of severe chronic pain for patients who are intolerant of or refractory to other treatments; and
+Pain: Prialt[®] (ziconotide) intrathecal infusion, the only non-opioid intrathecal analgesic indicated for the management of severe chronic pain for patients who are intolerant of or refractory to other treatments; and

-Psychiatry & Other: A portfolio of products, including FazaClo® (clozapine, USP) LD and FazaClo HD, orally disintegrating clozapine tablets indicated for treatment-resistant schizophrenia, and Luvox CR® (fluvoxamine maleate) Extended-Release Capsules marketed for the treatment of obsessive compulsive disorder.
-A generic version of Luvox CR was launched by Par Pharmaceutical Companies, Inc. in March 2013 and we have stopped marketing the product.
-In addition, in February 2013 the FDA approved a new drug application for VersaclozTM (clozapine, USP) oral suspension for treatment-resistant schizophrenia, which we have exclusive rights to market in the United States.
-We expect to launch Versacloz in the second half of 2013.
+Psychiatry & Other: A portfolio of products, including FazaClo[®] (clozapine, USP) LD and FazaClo HD, orally disintegrating clozapine tablets indicated for treatment-resistant schizophrenia.
+In addition, in February 2013 the FDA approved a new drug application for Versacloz[TM] (clozapine, USP) oral suspension for treatment-resistant schizophrenia, which we have exclusive rights to market in the United States.
+We plan to launch Versacloz in 2014 following receipt of sufficient launch quantities of this product from our supplier.

-Our international division, based in Europe, commercializes Erwinase as well as a portfolio of other products outside of the United States.
-These products are primarily in the oncology, critical care and oncology supportive care therapeutic areas and include Caphosol® (supersaturated calcium phosphate rinse), Collatamp® (lyophilized collagen implant impregnated with the aminoglycoside antibiotic gentamicin), Fomepizole®, Kidrolase® (Escherichia coli Lasparaginase) and Xenazine® (tetrabenazine).
+We also commercialize a portfolio of other products outside of the United States.
+These products are primarily in the oncology, critical care and oncology supportive care therapeutic areas and include Caphosol® (supersaturated calcium phosphate rinse), Collatamp (lyophilized collagen implant impregnated with the aminoglycoside antibiotic gentamicin), Fomepizole, Kidrolase (Escherichia coli L-asparaginase) and Xenazine® (tetrabenazine).

-Our worldwide footprint includes headquarters in Dublin, Ireland and multiple offices in the United States, the United Kingdom and other countries in Europe, with approximately 640 employees in eleven countries.
+Our worldwide footprint includes headquarters in Dublin, Ireland and multiple offices in the United States, the United Kingdom and other countries in Europe, with approximately 675 employees in twelve countries in July 2013.
 We intend that our operations will function as a platform for further growth, leveraging our commercial, medical and scientific experience to seek to maximize the potential of our existing products and expand our product portfolio through a combination of internal development, acquisition and in-licensing.